MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Dashboard/MyA-DB-Your-time.md

 # required metadata

 title: Your time
-description: How you spent your time among your contacts.
+description: How you spent your time among your contacts
 author: paul9955
 ms.author: v-pascha
 ms.date: 02/14/2018